gasarpong/Sarpong-etal_ACh_spatiotemporal_dynamics/README.md

 This program enables clustering of subregions (or ROIs) using a Hierarchical Clustering algorithm.
 In brief, clustering is performed following the steps below:

-a.
 Step 1: Dimensionality reduction is performed using Principal Component Analysis (PCA)

-b.
 Step 2: Hierarchical clustering is applied on dimensionally reduced data.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%